-The Company leases office space for corporate and administrative functions in New York, NY under an agreement with a monthly lease payment of \$10,130 that expires in August 2016.
+The Company leases office space for corporate and administrative functions in New York, NY under an agreement with a monthly lease payment of \$10,130 that expires in August 2016, which will be extended on a month to month basis.
 The Company also leases office space in Carmel, IN under a lease agreement that expires in June 2021.
 The leased locations in New York, NY and Carmel, IN are for corporate and administrative functions supporting both the HBV-cure and microbiome programs and are adequate for the Company's current needs.

 The Company leases office and laboratory space in San Francisco, California under a sublease that expires in December 2017.
 Research activities for the HBV-cure program are also being conducted at laboratory space leased from Indiana University at Bloomington, IN that expires in December 2016.
-The Company believes these leased facilities are adequate for our current needs and that additional space will be available in the future on commercially reasonable terms as needed.
+Research activities for the microbiome program will also be conducted at office and laboratory space leased from the University of Florida Research Foundation in Alachua, FL.
+The Company believes these leased facilities are adequate for its current needs and that additional space will be available in the future on commercially reasonable terms as needed.

-The total leasing expenses for the three months ended March 31, 2016 and 2015 were approximately \$0.3 and \$0.1 million, respectively.
+The total leasing expenses for the three months ended June 30, 2016 and 2015 were approximately \$402,637 and \$138,000, respectively.
+The total leasing expenses for the six months ended June 30, 2016 and 2015 were approximately \$755,000 and \$297,000, respectively.